-Ms. Desai is the, President and CEO, at NIN Ventures (or NIN.VC).
-NIN.VC is a unique and first of its kind crowdfunded technology venture capital fund for accredited investors who can invest in the NIN Ventures Technology (QP) Fund with a minimum amount of $100,000 using multiple investment options like self-directed IRAs, Defined benefit plan, or a regular checking/savings account.
+Ms. Desai is the President and CEO, at NIN Ventures (or NIN.VC).
+NIN.VC is a unique and first of its kind crowdfunded technology venture capital fund for accredited investors who can invest in the NIN Ventures Technology (QP) Fund with a minimum amount of $100,000 using multiple investment options like self-directed IRAs, a Defined Benefit Plan, or a regular checking/savings account.
 NIN Ventures invests in early / growth stage 3D printing, the 4th industrial revolution, cloud computing, virtual reality, financial services, education software, and other disruptive technology companies.

-As of 2017, 6% of the venture capitalists were women and only 2.7% women owned businesses received venture capital funding.
+As of 2017, 6% of the venture capitalists were women, and only 2.7% of women-owned businesses received venture capital funding.
 How and why did you decide to pursue a career in venture capital?

-The 2008 Financial Meltdown led to a liquidity crises for entrepreneurs, companies, LPs, & VCs.
-Fewer IPOs means no exits for VCs, no returns for LPs, and as a result venture funds were on a decline.
-No new funds means less startup funding, low employment, and slow economic growth.
-Thus on April 5, 2012 The Jumpstart Our Business Startups Act (the JOBS Act) was introduced which enables crowdfunding for all Americans and that’s how NIN Ventures came into existence.
+The 2008 Financial Meltdown led to a liquidity crisis for entrepreneurs, companies, LPs, & VCs.
+Fewer IPOs mean no exits for VCs, no returns for LPs, and as a result venture funds were on a decline.
+No new funds mean less startup funding, low employment, and slow economic growth.
+Thus on April 5, 2012, The Jumpstart Our Business Startups Act (the JOBS Act) was introduced which enables crowdfunding for all Americans and that’s how NIN Ventures came into existence.

-“Not only NIN.VC taps into a new investor pool, we also provides diversification, take a board seat on all our investments and lend the necessary support that an entrepreneur needs to build a business, like they would get at a traditional venture capital fund.
-And the most IMPORTANT part that investors cares about is the ability to direct invest and enjoy direct returns, which is not the case with a traditional venture capital fund.”
+“Not only NIN Ventures taps into a new investor pool, we also provide diversification, take a board seat on all our investments and lend the necessary support that an entrepreneur needs to build a business as they would get at a traditional venture capital fund.
+And the most IMPORTANT part that investors care about is the ability to direct invest and enjoy direct returns, which is not the case with a traditional venture capital fund.”

-VCs always ask entrepreneurs what is different about your company, so what is unique about NIN.VC or how do you differentiate yourself from other VCs?
+VCs always ask entrepreneurs what is different about their company, so what is unique about NIN Ventures or how do you differentiate yourself from other VCs?

-A typical investor base in a venture fund would be institutions, pension funds, endowments, etc. NIN.VC is a unique and first of its kind crowdfunded technology venture capital fund for accredited investors who can invest in the NIN Ventures Technology (QP) Fund with a minimum amount of $100,000 using multiple investment options like self-directed IRAs, defined benefit plan, or a regular checking/savings account.
+A typical investor base in a venture fund would be institutions, pension funds, endowments, etc. NIN Ventures is a unique and first of its kind crowdfunded technology venture capital fund for accredited investors who can invest in the NIN Ventures Technology (QP) Fund with a minimum amount of $100,000 using multiple investment options like self-directed IRAs, defined benefit plan, or a regular checking/savings account.

 *An accredited investor is an individual with an income of more than $200,000 per year, or a joint income of $300,000 in each of the last two years OR has a net worth exceeding $1m either individually or jointly with his or her spouse, excluding the primary residence.
-For an Entity, any trust, with total assets in excess of $5 million qualifies.
+For an Entity, any trust, with total assets over $5 million qualifies.

-If you could give advice to founders who want to raise venture capital funding, what would it be?
+If you could advise founders who want to raise venture capital funding, what would it be?

 Do personal characteristics matter when picking a VC?

-Often times VCs invest in a company because it is a “hot deal.”
+Often VCs invest in a company because it is a “hot deal.”
 Avoid those investors and instead go for the one who genuinely believes in you and has a deep conviction in you, your company, your market, and your team.
-Startup journey is full of ups-and-downs and a VC plays a key role in lending a steady hand during those turbulent times.
-While it is important that your VC is upfront and direct with you, keep a look out for yellow/red flags for VC partners who are rude, have high egos, and are disrespectful.
+The startup journey is full of ups-and-downs and a VC plays a key role in lending a steady hand during those turbulent times.
+While it is important that your VC is upfront and direct with you, keep a lookout for yellow/red flags for VC partners who are rude, have high egos, and are disrespectful.

 What are some of the questions Entrepreneurs should ask VCs?

-From a technical perspective, it is important for an Entrepreneur to know the life cycle of the fund.
+From a technical perspective, an Entrepreneur needs to know the life cycle of the fund.
 Will the fund be able to write them a check or back them during their next funding rounds?
-How many other board seats the VCs has?
-Will he or she be able to devote the required time and attention to your firm?, etc.
+How many other board seats do the VCs have?
+Will he or she be able to devote the required time and attention to your firm? etc.

 How do VCs add value to a firm?
-What is NIN.VC’s competitive advantage?
+What is NIN Ventures’ competitive advantage?